geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

   :width: 600 px

 In the EC2 console, you can see your current selected region in the top right.
-Choosing a region closer to your physical location will improve your network connectivity, but may result in increased costs compared to using the region where GEOS-Chem data are hosted (US East (N.Virginia)).
+Choosing a region closer to your physical location will improve your network connectivity, but may result in increased costs compared to using the region where GEOS-Chem data are hosted (us-east-1 (N.Virginia)).

 .. figure:: img/region_list.png
   :width: 300 px